 A prism is a shape which has the same cross-section throughout its height.

-By this I mean if you cut a prism, it may get smaller but the overall shape stays the same.
+This means that if you cut a prism, it will get smaller but the overall shape stays the same.

 Here are some examples:

 If you sliced through the cross-section of these shapes, they would get smaller but the overall shape would stay the same.

-Cross-sections of the shapes above are a circle, triangle, square and rectangle
+Cross-sections of the shapes above would be a circle, rectangle, square and triangle.

 The cross-section is the shape of the face of the prism.

-How do I find the volume?
+How do we find the volume?
 They are all different shapes.